miguellavalle/kickstart.nvim/lua/custom/plugins/README.md

-## Some useful commands
+## Installation and some useful commands

-### Prerequisites
-1. sudo pip install ruff
-2. sudo pip install python-lsp-server
+File pyproject.toml should be copied to user's home directory

 ### To reset the environment